 IMAGE VIA @LONGMONTCLIMBS | INSTAGRAM

-The Spot, just east of downtown and on the west side of Foothills, is most happening in the late hours.
-With a treadwall, slackline, and all-around bouldering (small ropes section for beginners), this place is the Boulder mecca for those folks who excel in strong moves on short routes.
-While there are a lot of seasoned climbers here, bouldering is perfect for newbs that can’t tie knots — simply some chalk and climbing shoes will do.
+With a treadwall, slackline, and all-around bouldering (small ropes section for beginners), The Spot place is the Boulder mecca for those folks who excel in strong moves on short routes.
+While there are a lot of seasoned climbers here, bouldering is perfect for newbies that can’t tie knots — simply some chalk and climbing shoes will do.
 You won’t need a partner, either.
 A session here is a great way to meet new people (and potentially your next climbing buddy).
 Once your arms are fully pumped, you can retire at the on-site bar with some of your favorite local brews on-tap.
 Cheers to all that hard work.

 What’s better than two gyms in one?
 Members at Movement are psyched to have unlimited access to both the Boulder and Denver gym.
+But that's not all — they've joined the Earth Treks family, so your membership works there too!
 If you’re a daily crusher, the Movement duo offers a bit of diversity for when you exhaust those ritualistic climbing routes.
-They also offer a full schedule of not only climbing but cycling- and ski-specific group fitness classes.
+In addition to climbing, they offer a full schedule of cycling- and ski-specific group fitness classes.
 Another thing to feel good about?
-This custom building on Valmont was designed with both beginners and professional athletes in mind and also sources over 80% of their energy sustainably.
+This custom building on Valmont was designed with both beginners and professional athletes in mind and sources over 80% of their energy sustainably.
 It’s kind of a big deal.

 Just north of the 28th Street mall, BRC cultivates a climbing crowd that lives and breathes for the stuff.
-You may have taken note of some of the camper vans, live-in Tacomas, and other custom mobile homes in the parking lot and sprawling down the sidewalks.
+You may have taken note of some of the camper vans, live-in Tacomas, and other custom mobile homes in the parking lot.
 By day, these people rise and rally to climb Boulder Canyon; by night — back at the gym.
 At the gym, knowledgeable trainers cater to the climbing newbies or even those who aren’t inclined to climb.
 Group fitness classes, second-floor training gym, bouldering, top-rope, lead… this community has you covered.

 About 10 miles northeast of Boulder proper, Longmont Climbing Collective fills a giant old warehouse space at 33 S. Pratt Parkway.
-The 15,000-square-foot facility is home to apparatus for bouldering along with space for yoga and fitness.
+The 15,000-square-foot facility is home to apparatus for bouldering, along with space for yoga and fitness.
 Take a class or go it alone — they’ve got space for all of your fitness pursuits.
-Longmont Climbing Collective has made some friends in the neighborhood, too — members get discounts to other local faves like Shri Yoga, Warrior Playground, and Shoes & Brews.
+Longmont Climbing Collective has made some friends in the neighborhood, too — members get discounts to other local faves like Shri Yoga, Warrior Playground, Shoes & Brews, and more.